mgm52/IRN-FrEIA/README.md

 - Idea: make the downscaling/upscaling technique durable to other forms of compression?
 Could add an additional loss term: reconstruction of x from JPEG-compressed y.

 - Idea: steganography!
 Given LR and HR, return HR_steg which resembles HR but hides LR, and return latent vector z.
 (LR, HR) <-> (z, HR_steg)

-- Idea: optimize for very high resolutions, e.g. on 4k images.
-The "wavelet flow: fast training of high resolution normalizing flows" paper makes the case that their architecture can work on high res data better.
-Try to work this into my results and get an improvement on old architecture!

 ### Writeup details